informatics-isi-edu/openseadragon-viewer/docs/user-docs/installation.md

     - If you're installing remotely, since we're using the `WEB_INSTALL_ROOT` in `rsync` command, you can use a remote location `username@host:public_html/` for this variable.
 3. After making sure the variables are properly set, run the following command:

-    ```
+    ```sh
-    $ make install
+    make deploy
     ```

     Notes:
       - If the given directory does not exist, it will first create it.
-So you may need to run `make install` with _super user_ privileges depending on the installation directory you choose.
+So you may need to run `make deploy` with _super user_ privileges depending on the installation directory you choose.

 ## Usage